mukeshsoni/mukeshsoni.github.io/src/routes/blog/2021-05-81-make-blog-with-sveltekit.md

 npm run dev -- --open
 ```

+When you run `npm init svelte@next <your_project_name>`, you will be asked a set of questions.
+E.g. Do you want to enable typescript in this project?
+Once you answer all the questions, the command will create a set of files in the <your_project_name> folder.
+Think of the command as a helper which chooses the right template for you.

+Once the init command creates the files, you can go inside the folder and install the npm dependencies.
+The init command does not install the dependencies.
+It only specifies the list of dependencies in the package.json file.

+After the dependencies are installed, you can invoke the `dev` script which is already defined in your `package.json` file by the `init` command - `npm run dev -- --open`.
+This should start a localhost server on port 3000.

 ### Step 2 - Add mdsvex to convert markdown files to html
 ```
 npx svelte-add mdsvex